MichaelSekora/PHPimap2array/README.md

 # PHPimap2array
-authenticates via XOAUTH2 , retrieves mails using IMAP and parses the entire message into an array At this point the XOAUTH2 authentication is implemented only for outlook-accounts.
+Authenticates via XOAUTH2 , retrieves mails using IMAP and parses the entire message into an array.
+At this point, authentication is implemented only for Outlook-Accounts.
 Please follow the procedure that Microsoft provides to create client-credentials on Azure.

 ## INSTALLATION